-Dark circles under the eyes are a problem for many, with a vast majority of sufferers linking it with lack of sleep.
-But to your surprise, a vast majority gets those dark circles around the eyes despite enjoying a full night of shut eye.
-This means there are some other culprits as well contributing to the problem.
-Yes, there are numerous other reasons as well behind you getting those unsightly bags under your eyes.
+Dark circles under the eyes are a problem for many, with most sufferers linking it with lack of sleep.
+But to your surprise, many people get dark circles around their eyes despite enjoying a whole night of shut-eye.
+Hence, there may very well be numerous other reasons behind you getting those unsightly bags under your eyes.

-Some of the most relatable causes of dark circles are listed below.
-Go through them and check which one it is in your case.
+Some of the most relatable causes of dark circles are as follows.
+Consider going through them and see which one checks all the boxes in your case.

-If you are not getting enough night sleep, you are at the highest risk of developing under eye dark circles.
-There is a very thin skin layer under and around your eyes.
+While it is not the only risk factor, not getting enough night’s sleep puts you at the highest risk of developing under-eye dark circles.
+The skin layer under and around your eyes is very delicate.
 Lack of sleep causes the blood vessels around your eyes to become more prominent.

 Excessive/unaided sun exposure:

-Sun is probably the biggest culprit behind any sort of skin discoloration.
-Too much time in the sunlight can cause darkening of skin around the eyes.
-Even if it is not the root cause, it can trigger pigmentation problem big time.
+Sun exposure is probably the biggest culprit behind any skin discoloration.
+Too much time in the sunlight can cause the darkening of the skin around the eyes.
+Even if it is not the root cause, it can trigger pigmentation problems big time.

-Genetics is the second major factor behind darkening of skin around the eyes.
-Most people have them because it just runs in their family – their grandmother or grandfather had dark circles, their parents also had them and now it is their turn to enjoy this unwelcomed gift of nature.
+Genetics is the second major factor causing the darkening of the skin around the eyes.
+Most people have them because it just runs in their family – their grandmother or grandfather had dark circles, their parents also had them, and now it is their turn to enjoy this unwelcomed inherited gift.

-Eating habits and lifestyle of a person also play a vital role in appearance of dark circles under the eyes.
-Make sure you are consuming balanced diet and your body is getting all the nutrients essential for keeping skin healthy and radiant.
+The eating habits and lifestyle of a person also play a vital role in the appearance of under-eye circles.
+Make sure you get a balanced diet so that your body receives all the nutrients essential for keeping skin healthy and radiant.

 Your eye area is the most delicate and sensitive part of your face.
 Wearing wrong makeup can also be a reason behind the darkening of the skin around the eyes.
 Make sure that you learn about your skin type before buying eye makeup.
 For this purpose, speak to your dermatologist to get your skin examined.